Diche-Bach/Chronicle-The-Disintegration-of-Russian-Military/Chronicle-of-Russian-Disintegration.md

 23 April 2026 [Ukraine's 414th USF Brigade "Madyar's Birds" spotted and struck a Russian infantryman on the move, who appears to acknowledge the hopelessness of the situation.
 (NSFW) [TG @robert_magyar] April 22, 2026](https://www.reddit.com/r/DroneCombat/comments/1st95lq/ukraines_414th_usf_brigade_madyars_birds_spotted/)

 [A russian invader was forced to record a message to his wife while naked in a pit.
 His commander is demanding 300,000 rubles (~$4,000), threatening continued abuse and the breaking of his fingers if the money is not paid.](https://www.reddit.com/r/UkraineInvasionVideos/comments/1stkjuc/a_russian_invader_was_forced_to_record_a_message/)
+A user on Reddit writes: "[–]General-Adminium

+[+3] 1 point 9 hours ago

+it wasn't already on there?
+This video surfaced at least a year ago maybe more

+    permalink save parentreportreplied

+[–]Diche_Bach 1 point just now

+Thanks for the headsup.

+I don't have a recollection of it; but my memory is not what it used to be . . .

+I'll add a note . . . no way I'm taking a walk through that memory lane of horror any time soon.

+    permalink save parenteditdisable inbox repliesdeletereply"